 Angels are a classic icon of the Christmas season, showing up in stories of starless skies to living room treetops.
 With these sweet patterns, you may soon find angels at your sewing machine or in your hand-sewing basket!

 This selection of angel tutorials and patterns range from traditional to rustic to super cute and kid-friendly.
 Choose from a mix of ornaments and soft toys or dolls.
 You can use them as Christmas decorations or keep them out year-round as your own guardian angels.

-The simple style of this angel by Corry of the Dutch Blue blog is on the more basic side, while also looking like it would be at home in a country cottage.
+The simple and sweet angel pattern by Corry of the Dutch Blue blog is on the more basic side, while also looking like it would be at home in a country cottage.
 A wire halo and legs make for a unique mixed-media touch.
 Best of all, by changing the fabrics and a few small details, each angel you make can be unique!

-For more soft and loving angels, Dolls & Daydreams has a few options available.
+For more soft and loving angels, Dolls & Daydreams has a few options available like the angelic baby angel soft toy pattern.
 They offer machine embroidery files as well as patterns for a standard sewing machine.
 There's even a pattern for a stuffed angel that doubles as a Christmas tree topper!